mbolivar-nordic/sdk-nrf/applications/nrf_desktop/doc/power_manager.rst

 Configuration
 *************

-You can enable the power manager module by selecting the :option:`CONFIG_DESKTOP_POWER_MANAGER_ENABLE` option in the configuration.
+You can enable the power manager module by selecting the :kconfig:`CONFIG_DESKTOP_POWER_MANAGER_ENABLE` option in the configuration.

 This module uses Zephyr's :ref:`zephyr:power_management_api` subsystem.

 Timeout configuration options
 =============================

-With the :option:`CONFIG_DESKTOP_POWER_MANAGER_TIMEOUT` configuration option, you can set the amount of time after which the application will go to the low power mode.
+With the :kconfig:`CONFIG_DESKTOP_POWER_MANAGER_TIMEOUT` configuration option, you can set the amount of time after which the application will go to the low power mode.
 By default, the timeout is set to 120 seconds.

-The :option:`CONFIG_DESKTOP_POWER_MANAGER_ERROR_TIMEOUT` sets the amount of time after which the device is turned off upon an internal error.
+The :kconfig:`CONFIG_DESKTOP_POWER_MANAGER_ERROR_TIMEOUT` sets the amount of time after which the device is turned off upon an internal error.

 Optional boolean for keeping the system on
 ==========================================

-The :option:`CONFIG_DESKTOP_POWER_MANAGER_STAY_ON` lets the system stay on also when there are no active connections.
+The :kconfig:`CONFIG_DESKTOP_POWER_MANAGER_STAY_ON` lets the system stay on also when there are no active connections.

 For more information about configuration options, check the help in the configuration tool.